 What If You Missed the Filing Window?

-If you filed your Corporate Tax return or annual declaration more than seven months after the end of your first tax period, the automatic waiver does not apply.
-The AED 10,000 penalty remains payable unless you can demonstrate extenuating circumstances.
+In the case of Corporate Tax, where the tax return or annual declaration is submitted more than seven months after the end of the first tax period, the automatic waiver will not apply and the AED 10,000 fine will have to be paid unless there are exceptional circumstances.

-To use the earlier example: if your first tax period ended 31 December 2023 and you filed on 1 August 2024 or later, you are outside the automatic waiver window.
+Using our previous example: if your first tax period ended 31 December 2023 and you lodged your return on 1 August 2024 or later you are now outside the automatic waiver period.

 Frequently Asked Questions